malagebidi/Focus-Filter/README.md

 1. Open AdGuard Settings
 2. Go to Filters -> Custom
 3. Click Add custom filter
-4. Paste the following URL
+4. Paste the following URL and click Next
     ```text
     https://raw.githubusercontent.com/malagebidi/Focus-Filter/refs/heads/main/filter.txt
     ```
+5. Check the trusted checkbox

 > [!TIP]
 > Websites change frequently.
 If you notice broken features or missing content, try disabling this filter temporarily to check if that resolves the issue.